wellguimaraes/react-formy/README.md

 # React Formy
 A light, simple and fast higher order component to keep form state.
-Inspired by redux-form but with a much simpler usage.

 ## Install it
 `npm install react-formy --save`